anothrNick/github-tag-action/README.md

 - **TAG_CONTEXT** *(optional)* - Set the context of the previous tag.
 Possible values are `repo` (default) or `branch`.
 - **PRERELEASE_SUFFIX** *(optional)* - Suffix for your prerelease versions, `beta` by default.
 Note this will only be used if a prerelease branch.
 - **VERBOSE** *(optional)* - Print git logs.
 For some projects these logs may be very large.
 Possible values are ```true``` (default) and ```false```.
 - **BRANCH_LATEST_COMMIT** *(optional)* - Commit messages for commits of a given branch will be taken into account while calculating a new tag.
-Specifying bramch is useful when using this action for pull requests - one can set environment variable as follows: `BRANCH_LATEST_COMMIT: ${{ github.event.pull_request.head.sha }}` to calculate a new version basing on commits from a given PR.
+Specifying branch is useful when using this action for pull requests - one can set environment variable as follows: `BRANCH_LATEST_COMMIT: ${{ github.event.pull_request.head.sha }}` to calculate a new version basing on commits from a given PR.
 If not specified the current commit is used.
 - **USE_LAST_COMMIT_ONLY** *(optional)* - True by default.
-If true only last commit is taken into account while bumping the version, otherwise all commits from the commit with the latest tag contribute to new tag calculation
+If true only last commit is taken into account while bumping the version, otherwise all commits from the branch with the latest tag contribute to new tag calculation

 #### Outputs